-Current network conversions focus on programmability, which is achieved by softwaredefined networks (SDNs) and network function virtualization (NFV).
-SDNs help make networks flexible and create an agile networking landscape.
+Current network conversions focus on programmability, which is achieved by software-defined networks (SDNs) and network function virtualization (NFV).
+SDNs make networks flexible and create an agile networking landscape.
 NFV, with the help of cloud computing platforms, drives capacity scaling.

-A tier-one U.S. telecommunications client brought efficiencies to their enterprise when they launched over 50 headend locations supporting 10,000-plus cable modem customers using the latest DevOps technologies.
-By virtualizing their locations, they saw more than 50% savings in capital and operating expenditures.
-They also reduced their service and site launches from a month to less than a week, leading to 75% acceleration for time to market.
+A tier-one U.S. telecommunications company launched over 50 headend locations (master distribution centers for converting television signals to cable transmission), supporting over 10,000 cable modem customers using the latest DevOps technologies.
+By virtualizing its locations, the client achieved 50% savings in capital and operating expenditures.
+It also reduced the duration of service and site launches from a month to less than a week, accelerating time to market by 75%.

-Monitoring and service assurance solutions traditionally used legacy tools to manage the network and adhere to the agreed service-level agreement.
-But, with only a simple network management protocol in place, they had limited monitoring capabilities.
-The latest trend is moving toward real-time, intent-driven solutions, which are mostly distributed and cloudenabled.
-A wide range of open-source platforms is being used for data analytics, including ELK Stack, Prometheus and Grafana.
+Monitoring and service assurance solutions traditionally used legacy tools to manage and operate a network.
+With telcos leveraging 5G, IoT, and edgecomputing use cases to drive monetization, network response and reliability become the linchpin of the service level agreement.
+The latest trend is moving toward real-time, intent-driven solutions, mostly distributed and cloud-enabled.
+A wide range of opensource platforms, including ELK Stack, Prometheus, and Grafana, are used for data analytics.
 These systems are matured and widely deployed by customers in production.

-On the horizon is AI/ML-based smart service assurance, which offers robotic cognitive automation, topology discovery and automated recovery to create a zerotouch assurance system effectively.
-Open-source big data solutions like Hadoop, Spark and TensorFlow, along with workflow engines like Camunda, will be used for data correlation and issue remediation.
-These solutions will also be used for fault prediction to avoid impact on business services, capacity management to prevent service degradation and automated feedback loops to improve service assurance continuously.
+AI/ML smart service assurance offers cognitive network planning, topology discovery, and automated recovery to create a zero-touch, closed-loop assurance system effectively.
+Open-source big data solutions like Hadoop, Spark, and TensorFlow, along with workflow engines like Camunda, are used for data correlation and issue remediation.
+These solutions are also used for fault prediction to avoid impact on business services; for capacity management to prevent service degradation; and for automated feedback loops to improve service assurance continuously.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute’s publicationsCount me in!